The 2021 Board members can be found below:

-With years of working in the Ecommerce, Social Media for small companies, and now working in PR and Communication, Ian’s skills and experience alongside his passion for our football club will help amplify the Trust’s objective and message.
+With years of working in the Ecommerce, Social Media for small companies, and now working in Communications, Ian’s skills and experience alongside his passion for our football club will help amplify the Trust’s objective and message.

 Barrie has been a supporter of YTFC since pestering his father to take him to the Huish back in 1984.
 After moving away from Yeovil, he is more likely to be seen at an away fixture rather than at Huish Park.
 Although as a third generation YTFC supporter, he retains a strong interest in all things YTFC.